-The city is home to three hot sauce companies who are providing tongue tingles not only on a local level, but a national one as well.
-Two of the three — Gilberto’s Gourmet Goodness and Horsetooth Hot Sauce — have been on the scene for some time now.
-Newcomer Burns & McCoy started producing in 2015.
+The city is home to five hot sauce companies that are providing tongue tingles not only on a local level but a national one as well: Gilberto’s Gourmet Goodness, Horsetooth Hot Sauce, Burns & McCoy, The Hot Sauce Realm, and For The Win Hot Sauce.

 Jay Turner, the CEO of Burns & McCoy, has found the local gourmet foods industry to be inclusive.
 “We have made some great friends in this adventure,” he said.
 “We all get along and most try to help each other along the way.”